Alcohol Rehab: Outpatient Programs

 Does My Insurance Cover Outpatient Alcohol Rehab?

-If you’re ready to seek treatment for alcoholism with AAC, fill out the form below to see if your insurance covers treatment within our facilities.
-Or call our hotline to speak with an admissions navigator who can answer any questions you may have about treatment and your options close to home or throughout the country.
+If you’re ready to seek treatment for alcoholism with AAC call our hotline to speak with an admissions navigator who can answer any questions you may have about treatment and your options close to home or throughout the country.
 All calls are 100% confidential.
+You can also easily and quickly check if your insurance is in-network by filling out the form below.